-Recommendation:

-We recommend the Board continue to monitor the transactions and the financial records of the process to identify payroll tasks that could be reassigned to other System personnel.
+Recommendation: We recommend the Board continue to monitor the transactions and the financial records of the environment to identify opportunities to strengthen and enhance controls over financial reporting.

 System.
-We further recommend the System complete a risk assessment and review its payroll
+We further recommend that the System continue to evaluate its internal control officials:

-Views of responsible officials and planned corrective actions:
+Views of responsible

-Refer to the management response per the corrective action plan.
+There is no disagreement with the audit finding.
+Please refer to the management response in the

+System's corrective action plan.